About this book:

 - the role of mens rea in the determination of fines for antitrust breaches.

-This is the first full-length assessment of what role mens rea evidence actually plays and should play in competition law even as the tools for antitrust analysis are meant to become increasingly objective.
-As a thoroughly researched and systematically presented commentary and analysis of the current status of the use of mens rea in antitrust enforcement and how the practice could develop, it is sure to be welcomed by practitioners as well as by policymakers and academics.
+This intensively researched and meticulously presented book, which is an analysis of the current status of the use of mens rea in antitrust enforcement and how the practice could develop, will be valuable to practitioners as well as enforcers, policymakers and academics.

 |Update Frequency||As Needed|